apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 - _I Should Live In Salt_ by The National.

 - _Love Me Different_ by Hayley Williams.
 Another good album released this year.

+- _Moving On_ by Kodaline.
+They announced that they're breaking up after the next album, and I cannot tell you how devastated I am about it.
+But it is okay.
+Excited to hear what they'll be releasing later though.

 ---